SidhaantThakker/QuizProject/readme.md

 2. Randomized Questions picked from a bank
 3. Timer for every question
 4. Leaderboard that stores the Top 10 highscorers

+A video on how to use this app can be found here - https://drive.google.com/file/d/1rWIBhFbfAPoaqllxzMaFl7rL7gRKPr88/view?usp=sharing

+The app is hosted on the following URL - https://sidhaantthakker.com/QuizProject/index.html